davegutz/myStateOfCharge/SOC_Particle/README.md

 For some expenditure of charge, the battery can remain available for full functioning charge and discharge even when temperature outside, or inside the unheated RV, drop below the level where the battery management system (BMS) would normally shut off the terminals.
 The BMS, present in all LiFeP04 batteries, does this to prevent damage to the chemistry.
 This is all independent of sunshine, as many RVs, including mine, charge from the engine too.

 The limit of this feature is somewhere below -5F.
-Any colder and the battery expends all its energy overnight keeping warm leaving nothing left to run a CPAP machine.
+Any colder and the battery expend all its energy overnight keeping warm leaving nothing left to run a CPAP machine.

 Heating pads are wrapped around the sides of the battery and another temperature sensor, as well as the monitor's temperature sensor, are inserted underneath the pad between the heaters and the battery.
 An old foam camping pad is wrapped around it all.
 A special circuit, usually used to heat chicken brooders, monitors this other sensor and routes battery power to the heaters.
 The circuit has an adjustable on-off set-point and hysteresis.
 I found that 40 – 45 F (4.4 – 7.2 deg C) works well as a practical matter.
 The spreadsheet 'Truck Camping ALL STUFF.gsheet' tab 'Settings'.
 There is a link to this in Appendix 3.
 Links.